 Commentators acknowledge that Australia’s international education industry has problems with so-called students lured mainly by work and migration opportunities, and the exploitation of students by unscrupulous employers and landlords.

-But critics say these issues were fuelled by Canberra’s removal of limits on international students’ paid work during and after the coronavirus pandemic, and by short-lived promises to increase the duration of graduate visas.
+But critics say these issues have been fuelled by Canberra’s removal of limits on international students’ paid work during and after the coronavirus pandemic, and by short-lived promises to increase the duration of graduate visas.

 They say the policy changes since last December are overreactions to problems largely of the government’s making, motivated by a political bunfight over migration numbers rather than integrity problems in international education.